Orlov family: The other Counts Orlov

-The oldest and least notable of four Orlov brothers was Ivan Grigoryevich Orlov (1733–1791).
+The oldest and least notable of five Orlov brothers was Ivan Grigoryevich Orlov (1733–1791).
 After his father's death in 1746 he became the head of the family; all Orlov brothers looked upon him and respected him as their father.
 He led a modest life and managed the Orlovs' estates.
 Even after the palace revolution of 1762, when the Orlovs became counts and got enormous fortune, he apparently refused any state career and titles and continued to live in Moscow and the Orlovs' estates.

 The fourth Orlov brother was Count Fyodor Grigoryevich (1741–1796), Russian general, who first distinguished himself in the Seven Years' War.
 He participated with his elder brothers in the coup d'etat of 1762, after which he was appointed chief procurator of the Governing Senate.
 During the first Turkish War of Catherine II he served under Admiral Spiridov, and was one of the first to break through the Turkish line of battle at Chesme.
 Subsequently, at Hydra, he put to flight eighteen Turkish vessels.
 These exploits were, by the order of Catherine, commemorated by a triumphal column, crowned with naval trophies, erected at Tsarskoe Selo.
 Friend of the Count, Count Saint-Germain, gave him assistance while in Turkey by creating Russian Tea, or as they nicknamed it "Acqua Benedetta", which helped the Russian troops fight the climate of the land.
 In 1775 he retired from the public service.
 Orlov was never married, but had five natural children (including Alexey Fyodorovich Orlov), whom Catherine ennobled and legitimatized, as may be seen below.